Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    If this machine does not have direct Internet access these RPMs will need to be externally downloaded and then copied to the system.

    **Important:** In an earlier step, the CSM release plus any patches, workarounds, or hotfixes were downloaded to a system using the instructions in [Check for Latest Workarounds and Documentation Updates](../update_product_stream/index.md#workarounds).
-Use that set of rpms rather than downloading again.
+Use that set of RPMs rather than downloading again.

    ```bash
    linux# wget https://storage.googleapis.com/csm-release-public/shasta-1.5/docs-csm-install/docs-csm-install-latest.noarch.rpm